 Inflammation of the nerves in your ears also can cause vertigo.
-This is called vestibular neuritis or labyrinthitis, and it's caused by an infection.
+It can be either vestibular neuritis or labyrinthitis.
+Vestibular neuritis refers to inflammation of your vestibular nerve only while labyrinthitis involved both your vestibular nerve and your cochlear nerve.
+Both conditions are caused by an infection.
 Usually, a virus is to blame.
 But bacteria from a middle ear infection or meningitis can make their way into your inner ear as well.

 In this case, dizziness usually comes on suddenly.
 Your ears may ring, and it may be hard to hear.
 You also may be nauseated and have a fever and ear pain.
 Symptoms can last several weeks.